 Baltimore prosecutors drop charges against Adnan Syed, as last-ditch DNA tests exclude him

-BALTIMORE — Adnan Syed, the man whose legal saga rose to international renown because of the hit podcast “Serial,” is free.
+BALTIMORE — Adnan Syed, whose legal saga rose to international renown because of the hit podcast “Serial,” is free.

-In an abrupt move, Baltimore prosecutors on Tuesday morning quietly dropped Syed’s criminal case stemming from the 1999 killing of Hae Min Lee.
+In an abrupt move Tuesday morning, Baltimore prosecutors dropped Syed’s criminal case stemming from the 1999 killing of Hae Min Lee.

 Suter, who is also the director of the Innocence Project Clinic at the University of Baltimore School of Law, participated alongside city prosecutors in a yearlong investigation.
 Together, the attorneys discovered two people they now consider alternative suspects in Lee’s death.
 Both suspects were known to the authorities all along, but at least one was not disclosed to Syed’s defense, they said.

-Mosby, who leaves office in January, was followed by a documentary camera into the press-briefing room Tuesday and said Syed’s exoneration is not about her legacy but about achieving justice.
+Mosby, who leaves office in January and is under the cloud of a federal indictment, said Syed’s exoneration is not about her legacy but about achieving justice.

-Prosecutors have declined to identify the suspects publicly, and Mosby said Tuesday she would not disclose any details about what is an ongoing investigation other than to say homicide prosecutor Michael Dunty is assigned to the case.
+Mosby on Tuesday reiterated her commitment to identifying and prosecuting Lee’s killer.
+Though she would not disclose any details about the ongoing investigation, Mosby said her office’s homicide division chief, Michael Dunty, is assigned to the case.

-“We will continue to utilize every available resource to prosecute whoever is responsible for the death of Hae Min Lee,” Mosby said.

 The revelation of alternative suspects led Mosby’s office to move to vacate Syed’s conviction, with her prosecutors saying they’d lost faith in his guilty verdict.
 On Sept.
 19, Baltimore Circuit Judge Melissa Phinn tossed out Syed’s conviction and set a 30-day deadline for Mosby’s office to decide what to do about Syed’s case.

 Mosby said last month that her decision on Syed’s case hinged on pending DNA testing being conducted on evidence of Lee’s killing.
-Before the last round of DNA tests in the case, the results of which were revealed for the first time Tuesday, the analysis of genetic matter collected during the investigation of Lee’s death had been largely inconclusive and proved useless.
+Before the last round of DNA tests in the case, the results of which were discussed for the first time Tuesday, the analysis of genetic matter collected during the investigation of Lee’s death had been largely inconclusive.

+At the request of Suter and Mosby’s prosecutors, several pieces of evidence were sent in March to a California lab for touch-DNA analysis, which seeks to test genetic matter left behind when someone comes into contact with something, and another type of test that aims to identify male profiles.
+Those analyses were not available around the time of her death.

+Mosby’s prosecutors conceded in court papers last month that the tests hadn’t yielded much, but they were hoping to analyze a few more pieces of evidence.
+Mosby said Tuesday those items were pantyhose, a skirt and shoes.
+Police found the clothing on Lee’s body, which had been exposed to the elements, but investigators recovered the shoes from her car, according to court documents.

-If she formally declares Syed is innocent, he will be in line for significant financial benefits from the state for being wrongfully incarcerated for more than two decades.
-Under the Walter Lomax Act, Syed would receive nearly $2.2 million for the years he served in prison — a formula using Maryland’s median household income and the specific number of days Syed was incarcerated will determine the exact amount of money he receives.
+If Syed’s innocence is certified, he will be eligible for significant financial benefits from the state for being wrongfully incarcerated for 23 years.
+Under the Walter Lomax Act, Syed would receive roughly $2.2 million for the years he served in prison — compensation determined by a formula using Maryland’s median household income and the specific number of days Syed was incarcerated.

-He is also entitled to five years of health care, housing and free tuition, according to state law.
+He also is entitled to free tuition and five years of health care and housing, according to state law.

 In September, Phinn scheduled a court date for Oct.
 19, exactly a month after she tossed Syed’s guilty finding.
 The hearing in reception court Tuesday morning was not docketed in online court records.